chrskly/esp32-web-interface/README.md

 All other features are available however, and should work as you're used to.

 ## Configuration
-There are a few simple configurable options -if so needed- for you use case.
+There are a few simple configurable options - if so needed - for your use case.

 #### Inverter
 You can change the default port for communication with the inverter: